 As mentioned previously, there are many factors aside from groundwater that effect streamflow in Soquel Creek and likely other streams in the Basin.
 Undesirable results for depletion of interconnected surface water in the context of the GSP are related purely to the extraction of groundwater from the Basin.
+Increased pumping is a potential cause of undesirable results that may manifest itself in reduced groundwater levels in both the shallow and deeper underlying Purisima aquifers.
+Shallow groundwater data show a relationship with long-term trends in groundwater levels of deeper underlying Purisima aquifers resulting from changes in pumping.
+However, deep aquifer pumping by municipal wells near Soquel Creek has not found any direct measurable impact on creek flows in studies done to date (HydroMetrics, 2015; HydroMetrics, 2016; HydroMetrics, 2017).
+Long-term impacts from this pumping on streamflow are being studied as part of the monitoring program outlined in Section 3,4,1,1 of this GSP.

-Increased pumping close to interconnected creeks and streams is a potential cause of undesirable results that may manifest itself in reduced groundwater levels in both the shallow and deeper underlying Purisima aquifers.
-From well permit records it is known there are some private domestic wells screened in shallow alluvial sediments which are directly connected to surface water.
-These wells may have a larger impact on shallow groundwater levels than municipal pumping from the deeper Purisima aquifers.
+From well permit records it is known there are private domestic wells screened in shallow alluvial sediments and upper Purisima units that are directly connected to surface water.
+It is possible these wells may have a larger impact on shallow groundwater levels than municipal pumping from the deeper Purisima aquifers.
+A sensitivity run documented in the model calibration report in Appendix 2-F assumes that non-municipal pumping occurs in the stream alluvium as opposed to the underlying aquifer unit and shows there would be impacts on shallow groundwater levels of pumping the shallow aquifer as opposed to the deeper aquifer.

-Undesirable depletion of interconnected surface water from groundwater extraction will primarily effect aquatic systems mainly during the late summer.
+Undesirable results for the depletion of interconnected surface water from groundwater extraction will affect aquatic systems mainly during the late summer.
 Under low flow conditions, there is a direct linear relationship between streamflow and the amount of suitable habitat.
 Reduction of flow directly reduces the amount of suitable rearing habitat for steelhead, by reducing the amount of wetted area, stream depth, flow velocity, cover, and dissolved oxygen.
 Reduced flow can also result in increased temperature.
 In extreme conditions, dewatering of channel segments eliminates the ability of the fish to move to more suitable areas and can cause outright mortality.
 In even more extreme conditions lowering of groundwater levels below the root zone of riparian vegetation can result in the loss of that vegetation.